TV Tropes Needs Your Help

 - Split Personality Takeover: Whenever Angelus is unleashed.

-- The Sociopath: All normal vampires lack a soul and thus the ability to feel things like empathy and remorse, thus Angelus is one of these.
+- The Sociopath: All normal vampires lack a soul and thus the ability to feel things like empathy and remorse, thus Angelus is one of these, though an exceptionally sadistic one.

 - Stages of Monster Grief: Buffy previously flashed back to Angelus getting re-ensouled; Angel covers everything that happened before and after.
 It should be noted that this is an inversion of the trope as well, since Angel identifies more with Angelus than with with his original self, Liam - who, by the end of the show, he barely remembers being.
 It could be said that his grief was more over losing his freedom as a vampire by regaining his humanity than having been a human who was turned into a vampire.
 With his stages being: